samyouaret/Air-Quality-Api/README.md

 Back to the root application, it is the starting point to run the application, it manages an **Application gateway** which in our case we are using **expressjs**.

-and a Database (prisma).
 ## Setup Cron job

-To setup the cron job, first we need to add to bins directory to avoid using relative paths.
+To set up the cron job, first, we need to add it to the bin directory to avoid using relative paths.

     cp air-quality-job.sh /usr/bin/